RickGelhausen/uORF-Tools_ReadTheDocs/docs/source/overview.rst

 Input files
 ===========

-Several input files are required in order to run our workflow, a genome sequence (.fa), an annotation file (.gtf) and the bam files (.fastq).
+Several input files are required in order to run our workflow, a genome sequence (.fa), an annotation file (.gtf) and the bam files (.bam).

 genome.fa and annotation.gtf
 ****************************